A Greyhound Pitbull mix is often called a Greybull Pit, they make excellent lap dogs, despite their size, and will never get bored of playtime.

-Depending on where your Greyhound Pitbull mix gets their genes from, you could end up with a dog anywhere between 18 and 29 inches tall.
+Depending on where your Greyhound Pitbull mix gets its genes from, you could end up with a dog anywhere between 18 and 29 inches tall.
 They could also weigh anything from 30-85 lbs.

 This means that you’ll need to be prepared for a larger, stockier dog and ensure you have enough indoor and outdoor space to accommodate their needs.

-The coats of both dogs are also very short, meaning that you’re likely to end up with a dog with very short, fine fur.
+The coats of both dogs are also very short.
+This means that you’re likely to end up with a dog with very short, fine fur.

 This is great for grooming.
 It means that they don’t shed too much, and they won’t need to be brushed more than once per week.